-Ritual, Identity, and Cos: Discussing Clothes with Rev. Dr Melanie Marshall28th February 2017
+Ritual, Identity, and Cos: Discussing Clothes with Rev. Dr Melanie Marshall

 The Lincoln College Chaplain, Rev. Dr Melanie Marshall, is—in a word—effulgent.
 When I curl up to her rooms on a chilly Sunday afternoon, I unhesitatingly self-congratulate that this interview is the “best idea I’ve ever had.”
 And as Mel appears, my previously sceptical photographer immediately understands.
 Effulgent, remember?